Robert John Simmons: Biography

-A former clerk, probably from St. George's, Simmons joined the 54th on March 12, 1863.
+A former clerk, probably from St. George's town, in the British Imperial fortress colony of Bermuda, Simmons joined the 54th on March 12, 1863.
 Many black and white Bermudians fought for the Union, mostly in the US Navy.
 Other black Bermudians who served in the United States Army during the war included Robert Tappin (who had previously served in the US Navy from 1863 to 1864), John Wilson and Joseph Thomas of the 31st Colored Infantry Regiment, John Thompson of the 26th Colored Infantry, Wate O. Harris, of the 6th Coloured Infantry, and George Smith.
-The links of the people of Bermuda with the southern states were foundational, with their archipelago having been settled in 1609-1612 by the Virginia Company as an extension of Jamestown, with the Carolinas having been settled from Bermuda in 1670 by settlers under William Sayle, and with most of the 10,000 emigrants from Bermuda between settlement and the gaining of independence by the United States having settled in the South.
+The links of the people of Bermuda with the southern states were foundational, with their archipelago having been settled in 1609-1612 by the Virginia Company as an extension of Jamestown, with the Carolinas (and Charleston) having been settled from Bermuda in 1670 by settlers under William Sayle, and with most of the 10,000 emigrants from Bermuda between settlement and the gaining of independence by the United States having settled in the South.
 The ties with Virginia and South Carolina were especially close, and Bermuda's wealthy merchant families had established branches in important Southern Atlantic ports to control trade through those cities and otherwise play important roles (examples including two of the sons of prominent Bermudian Colonel Henry Tucker (1713–1787), St. George Tucker (1752-1827), and Thomas Tudor Tucker (1745-1828)).
-The second-oldest surviving house in Charleston, Pink House, was built from Bermudian limestone in at some point between 1694 and 1712 (as Bermuda produced nothing but ships, its vessels often carried stone from the archipelago as ballast to be exchanged for cargo in continental ports, and Bermuda stone is found in other 17th Century properties in Charleston, including the McLeod Plantation on James Island).
+The second-oldest surviving house in Charleston, Pink House, was built from Bermudian limestone in at some point between 1694 and 1712 (as Bermuda produced nothing but ships, its vessels often carried stone from the archipelago as ballast to be exchanged for cargo in continental ports, and Bermuda stone is found in other seventeenth century properties in Charleston, including the McLeod Plantation on James Island).
 Denmark Vesey also came to Charleston from Bermuda.
 Less wealthy Bermudians settled sometimes together, founding towns, and there are now many locations in the South that have been named after the islands of Bermuda.
 The close ties of blood and trade between Bermuda and the South meant most white Bermudians, at least, had strong sympathies with the South and the colony's proximity to southern ports like Charleston made it the ideal location from which to smuggle European manufactured weapons into the South and cotton out.
 Consequently, many other Bermudians, like Thomas Leslie Outerbridge, profiteered from the war by smuggling arms to the blockaded South.
 Its close connection to his birthplace was an ironic twist to Simmons' death in Charleston.

-The black 54th Massachusetts Volunteer Infantry Regiment was raised in March 1863 by the Governor of Massachusetts, John A. Andrew.
+The black 54th Massachusetts Volunteer Infantry Regiment was raised in March 1863 by the governor of Massachusetts, John A. Andrew.
 Commanded by Colonel Robert Gould Shaw, it sprang to life after the passage of the Emancipation Proclamation.
 Secretary of War Edwin M. Stanton decided white officers would be in charge of all "colored" units.
 Colonel Shaw was hand picked by Governor John Andrew.
 Governor Andrew also selected Norwood Penrose "Pen" Hallowell as the unit's second in command.